AnstArvanitis/Smart-Event-Photo-Sorter/README.md

 ├── requirements.txt
 └── README.md
 📥 How to run it
-Clone the repo:
+1. Clone the repo:

 Bash

 git clone https://github.com/AnstArvanitis/Smart-Event-Photo-Sorter.git

-Install requirements:
+2. Install requirements:

 Bash

 pip install -r requirements.txt
-Step 1: Indexing (Run this once) Put the event photos in dataset/raw_gallery and run:
+3. Step 1: Collection (Optional) If you don't have photos, let the bot gather them for you:

 Bash

+python src/scraper.py
+Downloads images to dataset/raw_gallery.

+4. Step 2: Indexing (The Heavy Lifting) Run the indexer to analyze the gallery:

+Bash

 python src/indexer.py
-This creates a faces.pkl file so we don't have to scan images every time.
+Creates a faces.pkl file for instant lookups later.

-Step 2: Searching Put your selfie in dataset/target/target.jpg and run:
+5. Step 3: Searching Put your selfie in dataset/target/target.jpg and run:

 Bash

 python src/searcher.py
-Check the found_photos folder for results!
+✅ Result: Check the found_photos folder!

 🧠 Challenges & What I Learned
 During this project, I faced some interesting technical challenges:

+1. Data Collection & Lazy Loading
+Websites often don't load all images at once.

+Problem: My scraper only found the first 10 images.

+Solution: I implemented a Selenium script that simulates user scrolling (window.scrollTo) to trigger lazy loading and capture high-quality images dynamically.

-1. Speed vs. Accuracy
+2. Speed vs. Accuracy
-Scanning 11,000 photos takes a long time.
+Scanning thousands of photos takes a long time.

-My Solution: I split the code into two parts.
-The Indexer runs once and saves the face data into a file (pickle).
-The Searcher just reads that file.
-This makes searching instant!
+Solution: I split the architecture.
+The Indexer runs once and saves data to a binary file.
+The Searcher runs instantly .

-2. Detecting Faces in Crowds
+3. Detecting Faces in Crowds
-At first, I used the default OpenCV detector, but it missed faces that were turned sideways or far away.
+Standard detection methods failed on side-profiles or crowded shots.

-My Solution: I switched to YuNet, a modern deep-learning detector which is much better at finding faces in difficult angles.
+Solution: I integrated YuNet, a modern deep-learning detector within DeepFace, which significantly improved detection rates in challenging angles.

-3. Privacy
-Since these are personal photos, I didn't want to upload them to any cloud API.

-My Solution: Everything runs locally on the computer.
-No data leaves the machine.

 Created by Anastasis - Junior Python Developer.